 Suzanne frequently works on human tissue and combination products that combine a medical device element with a drug or a biologic.
 In conjunction, she helps advise clients on regenerative medicine and cell/gene therapies, which often raise questions that touch on multiple areas of FDA regulation.

-Suzanne brings significant experience in the FDA space to her work at Hogan Lovells.
-During law school, she interned for the FDA's Office of Chief Counsel, where she learned firsthand about the range of legal issues addressed by the agency's Food, Drug, Device, Veterinary, and Tobacco Centers.
+Suzanne brings significant experience in the FDA space to her work at the firm.
+During law school, she interned for FDA's Office of Chief Counsel.
 Prior to law school, Suzanne spent two years with a health policy consulting firm in Washington, D.C., advising clients on the business impacts of FDA actions and related legislation.
-Suzanne also has a Master's degree in Bioethics.
+Suzanne also has a master's degree in bioethics.

-Drafted legal arguments for clearance of various innovative medical devices.
+Drafted legal arguments for premarket clearance of various innovative medical devices.

 Conducted comprehensive internal investigation into whistleblower allegations of violations of several FDC Act requirements around clinical trials, advertising/promotion, and other topics

 Advocated before FDA to obtain client's desired outcome to have its wound dressing classified solely as a medical device rather than a combination product.

 Helped a woman (political dissident) from the Democratic Republic of Congo obtain asylum and her green card, and then secure approval for her husband and daughter to join her in the U.S.

 Assisted an international client with drafting a PMA for its device and ensuring a successful pre-approval FDA inspection.